ImgBotApp/InternetNL/test/sitednssec/passed/description_en.md

 Congratulations!
-Your domain is digitally signed.
+Your domain is signed.
 Therefore visitors with enabled domain signature validation, are protected against manipulated translation from your domain into rogue internet addresses.